-\paragraph{System Prompt} For all experiments, we share the same system prompt in~\cref{tab:system_prompt} for training.
-For evaluation, we use the same system prompt for inference for the mathematical tasks, and remove the system prompt at OOD tasks.
+\paragraph{System Prompt} For all experiments, we use the same system prompt in~\Cref{tab:system_prompt} for training.
+At evaluation, we keep it for the mathematical tasks and remove it for the OOD tasks.